muhammadramadhann/simple-todolist/README.md

 </p>

 # About Program
-A simple To Do List program that implements basic and object-oriented programming with PHP that can keep a list of things the user must do, so that this program can make it easier for users to stay productive and sensitive to what needs to be done.
+Simple To-Do List program that implements basic and object-oriented programming with PHP.
+This program can make it easier for users to stay productive and sensitive to what needs to be done because that can keep a list of things the user must do.

 <ul>
-  <li>Display a simple menu that is easy to use on the terminal and contains the latest todo data</li>
+  <li>Display a simple menu that is easy to use on the terminal and contains the latest to-do data</li>
-  <li>Added things to do</li>
+  <li>Added things to-do</li>
   <li>Delete what has already been done</li>
 </ul>

-The program has not been integrated with any database because this program just my practice in learning the basic of PHP.
-Hopefully, this todolist program can develop and increase its features even better.
+The program has not been integrated with any database because this program is just practice in learning the basics of PHP.
+Hopefully, this to-do list program can develop and increase its features even better.